mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ### Typography

-- Replace `srOnly` prop support with a style util to not duplicate with the capabilities of the system:
+- Replace the `srOnly` prop so as to not duplicate the capabilities of [System](https://material-ui.com/system/basics/):

   ```diff
   -import Typography from '@material-ui/core/Typography';